How a Business's Establishment Effects Taxes and Laws

-What an Establishment Is
+What Is an Establishment?

-An establishment is a single business location for a company which is engaged in a single activity.
-An establishment is a place of business, a place where business is conducted with the objective of getting paid for selling goods or services, even if no specific sales take place at that location.
+An establishment is a business location for a company that is engaged in a single activity.
+It's a place where business is conducted with the objective of getting paid for selling goods or services, even if no specific sales actually take place at that location.

-For example, an establishment can be:
+An establishment can be:

-- a factory where goods are made,
+- A factory where goods are made

-- a retail store, where goods are sold.
+- A retail store where goods are sold

-A home business can be an establishment, if it otherwise fits the definition, even if it's not your principal place of business.
+A home business can be an establishment if it otherwise fits the definition, even if it's not your principal place of business.
 For example, if you store products at your home, or if you have an office at your home where you transact business, your home can be considered an establishment.
 The Department of Labor specifies that an establishment is:

-an economic unit that processes goods or provides services, such as a factory, mine, or store.
-The establishment is generally at a single physical location and is engaged primarily in one type of economic activity....An establishment may also be a store, office or other physical entity that sells or produces goods or services that is physically distinct from any other facility operated by a business.
+"...an economic unit that processes goods or provides services, such as a factory, mine, or store.
+The establishment is generally at a single physical location and is engaged primarily in one type of economic activity....An establishment may also be a store, office, or other physical entity that sells or produces goods or services that is physically distinct from any other facility operated by a business."

 Establishments and Taxes

-Several taxes rely on the principle of business establishments for their taxing authority.
-If a business has an establishment or place of business in a state, for example, the business has a tax nexus in that state.
+Several taxes rely on the principle of business establishments.
+If a business has an establishment or place of business in a state, that business has a tax nexus in that state.
 The state can then impose an income tax on the income of that establishment, and it can also require the establishment to collect, report, and pay sales taxes.

 Establishments in Business Regulation